BattleCry 25 Update

 Teams should proceed to the load in area located at approximately 97 Institute Rd. (see noted area on venue map).
 Teams will be directed by volunteers on where to stage their vehicle while they are unloading.
 The driver is required to stay with the vehicle at all times during load in.
 Once the vehicle is finished unloading, they should proceed to a parking area as described below.

-Filler line practice rounds will be held on Friday night from approximately 1730-2100, with calibration starting at 1700.
+Filler line practice rounds will be held on Friday night from approximately 1730-2100, with calibration starting at approximately 1700.
 See the Operations Order for a detailed schedule.

 Teams who have not checked in by 0830 on Saturday will not be placed in the match schedule.